 - Customers will be asked for their name and phone number for contact tracing purposes.

 - Protective barriers have been installed and will remain in place until the COVID-19 public health crisis has been resolved.

 - Masks will be provided for anyone who wishes to use them.

 Protection of Staff

-As of March 25, 2020, our office is open by appointment ONLY.
 For the protection of staff and visitors, we have added hand sanitizing stations at our office to help limit the spread of the virus and other germs.
-At this time, we ask the public to first use alternative options for service available and ask that you use the options below if possible or if you are feeling unwell:
+There are alternative options for service available and we ask that you use the options below if possible or if you are feeling unwell: